Pharmaceutical Affairs Act

 Article 93

-Any person who violates any of the provisions of Paragraph 2 of Article 16, Article 28, Article 30, the first Paragraph of Article 32, Article 33, the first Paragraph of Article 37, Article 38, or Article 62 or falls under the following conditions, shall be imposed with a fine of not less than NT$30,000 but not more than NT$5,000,000:
+Any person who violates any of the provisions of Paragraph 2 of Article 16, Article 28, Article 30, the first paragraph of Article 32, Article 33, the first paragraph of Article 37, Article 38, or Article 62 or falls under the following conditions, shall be imposed with a fine of not less than NT$30,000 but not more than NT$5,000,000:

 2. Where the classification and supervision of medical devices violate the provisions under Paragraph 2 of Article 13 established by the central competent health authority.

-In addition to the imposition of a fine pursuant to the provision of the preceding Paragraph, the competent health authority may also suspend the business operations of the violator if he/she violates the provisions of Paragraph 2 of Article 16 or Article 30.
+In addition to the imposition of a fine pursuant to the provision of the preceding paragraph, the competent health authority may also suspend the business operations of the violator if he/she violates the provisions of Paragraph 2 of Article 16 or Article 30.

 Article 94

-A violator of any provision of Article 34, paragraph 1, Article 73, paragraph 2, or Article 80, paragraph 1, subparagraphs 5 through 7, or Article 80 paragraph 2, shall be issued a fine of not less than NT$20,000 but not more than NT$100,000.
+A violator of any provision of Article 34, Paragraph 1, Article 73, Paragraph 2, or Article 80, Paragraph 1, Subparagraphs 5 through 7, or Article 80 Paragraph 2, shall be issued a fine of not less than NT$20,000 but not more than NT$100,000.

 Article 95

-Any mass media enterprise which violates the provisions of the Paragraph 3 of the Article 66 hereof shall be imposed with a fine of not less than NT$200,000 but not more than NT$5,000,000.
+Any mass media enterprise which violates the provisions of Paragraph 3 of Article 66 hereof shall be imposed with a fine of not less than NT$200,000 but not more than NT$5,000,000.
 If, after having been notified by the competent health authority to cease the law-violating act within a given time limit, it continues to publish or broadcast the advertisement in question, it shall be imposed with a fine of not less than NT$600,000 but not more than NT$25,000,000.
 The consecutive punishment for each violation may be imposed until the publication or broadcast of the advertisement is suspended.

-Any mass media enterprise which violates the provisions of the Paragraph 4 of the Article 66 hereof shall be imposed with a fine of not less than NT$60,000 but not more than NT$300,000, and consecutive punishment for each violation may be imposed.
+Any mass media enterprise that violates the provisions of Paragraph 4 of Article 66 hereof shall be imposed with a fine of not less than NT$60,000 but not more than NT$300,000, and consecutive punishment for each violation may be imposed.

 Article 96

-Any pharmaceutical firm which advertises a medicament in violation of the provisions set forth in Chapter VII hereof shall be punished in accordance with the applicable provisions of this Chapter, and the competent health authority shall announce in the newspaper the name of the person(s) responsible, the name of the medicament, and the act of violation.
-In the case of serious violation, the permit license previously granted to the said medicament may be also revoked, and no application for use of the original name of the said medicament shall be made within a period of two years thereafter.
+Any pharmaceutical firm that advertises a medicament in violation of the provisions set forth in Chapter VII hereof shall be punished in accordance with the applicable provisions of this Chapter, and the competent health authority shall announce in the newspaper the name of the person(s) responsible, the name of the medicament, and the act of violation.
+In the case of serious violation, the license previously granted to the said medicament may also be revoked, and no application for use of the original name of the said medicament shall be made within a period of two years thereafter.

 Article 96-1